Safety ratings (from Waka Kotahi NZ Transport Agency)

 Over time, older Leaf batteries lose their ability to hold their charge.

 In older (pre-2018) Leafs, this degradation is around 2-3% per year.
-Newer Leafs are not showing the same linear drop in health.
+Newer Leafs (40 kWh) are not showing the same linear drop in health.
+Like other EVs, they tend to experience an inital drop of about 10-12% in the first 3-4 years, followed by a levelling and more gradual degradation.

 State of Health (SoH) is an important consideration when buying a Leaf (more so than km’s traveled).